userbradley/documentation.breadnet.co.uk/docs/kb/docker/docker-intro-and-notes.md

 ---
-title: Docker: Intro and notes
+title: "Docker: Intro and notes"
 outdated: true
 ---

-# Docker: Intro and notes

 <h4 id="bkmrk-what-are-containers%3F">What are containers?</h4>
 <p id="bkmrk-%C2%A0completely-isolated"> completely isolated environment.
 They can have their own mounts, networks and applications. <br>Docker runs off of lxc containers and provides a high level management interface. <br>Docker containers share the kernal.
 They can run anything on top of it (even an os) but it will have the same kernel version. </p>